issp-center-dev/DCore/doc/reference/input.rst

 lattice
 ^^^^^^^

-A model for DCore is defined in this block.
+..
 You can choose the type of lattice by setting ``lattice``.

-The following preset models are defined:
+For model calculations, the following preset models are defined:

 * **chain**